Patients and Visitors

 Please contact the Charity office by email, telephone or post, and we will forward a Direct Debit form for your completion with a stamped addressed envelope.

-Please download a copy of our Charitable Donation Form here and send the completed form and your cheque or postal order, payable to Plymouth Hospitals NHS Trust Charitable Funds, to the address below:
+Please send your cheque or postal order, made payable to Plymouth Hospitals NHS Trust Charitable Funds, to the address below:

 Trust Fund Accountant